ProjectEvergreen/greenwood/www/pages/guides/github-pages.md

 ---
 title: 'Deploy with GitHub Pages'
-menu: side
+collection: guides
-linkheadings: 3
+tocHeading: 3
-index: 2
+order: 2
 ---

 ## Deploying your site with GitHub Pages